Asking creditors for breathing space to deal with your debts

-During this time they should put a hold on letters and phone calls demanding payment.
-They may not be able to stop all contact; some letters must be sent by law, so a creditor may be unable to stop statements being sent.
+During breathing space, creditors should put a hold on letters and phone calls demanding payment.
+However, they may not be able to stop all contact.
+Some letters must be sent by law, so a creditor may be unable to stop these being sent.

 The creditor may continue to add any interest or charges as normal during the breathing space.